 Atty.
-David J. Correira Receives LLM in Comparative Law and Int’l Taxation
+David J. Correira to teach in China

-He recently completed the degree at Eötvös Loránd University Law School in Budapest, Hungary, in conjunction with Lazarski University School of Law in Warsaw, Poland, and Boston University School of Law.
+The degree he completed at Eötvös Loránd University Law School was in conjunction with Lazarski University School of Law in Warsaw, Poland, and Boston University School of Law; and he is now a member of the faculty.
 Previously, Correira earned his bachelor’s degree from Bridgewater State College, a master of public administration degree from the University of Rhode Island, and his juris doctor degree from the New England School of Law in Boston.
 He completed other post-doctoral studies at Harvard University Law School, St. Edmund Hall, Oxford University and Boston University in the Graduate Tax Program.

 Correira is widely published on various areas of civil litigation, international and intrastate and interstate jurisdiction and taxes and trusts and estates.
 He is the editor of two law practice books for Lexis Publishing and is a frequent speaker for the American, Massachusetts and Rhode Island Bar Associations and several continuing legal education organizations.
 He has written for and been featured in Lawyers Weekly and multiple law journals.